 When the debugger is started for the first time after the power of the target system that is connected to the emulator is turned from off to on, desired SVR parameters can be transferred to the SVR controller from the debugger by using the SVR parameter setting function.
 In such cases, the SVR controller works with the SVR parameters (SVRCFG0 to SVRCFG7) that have been set by the debugger instead of the values of OPBT16 to OPBT23.
-Note that the SVR parameters set by the debugger will not have been written to OPBT16 to OPBT23.
-If writing of the parameters to these option bytes is required, this must be done by using the download function to write to OPBT16 to OPBT23.
+Note that the SVR parameters to these option bytes is required, this must be done by using the download function to write to OPBT16 to OPBT23.
 To enable the values written to OPBT16 to OPBT23 instead of using the SVR parameters, turn the power of the target system on and start the debugger without using its SVR parameter setting function.